Skip to main content

 1980s and 90s

 Through the decades that followed the wars, women continued to break down gender barriers and overcome the many challenges they faced for equality.
-There were many “firsts” for women in the military, like the first woman to command U.S. trips in combat and the first woman to command a U.S. Navy vessel.
+There were many “firsts” for women in the military, like the first woman to command U.S. troops in combat and the first woman to command a U.S. Navy vessel.

 Global War on Terror (Post-9/11)